Table of Contents Show

 Open all year round this historical park is one of the best-preserved of the significant sites and offers an opportunity to see the ancient Puebloan ruins, hiking, and camping.

 Back then, this location was the center of the community for Anasazi.
-The ruins of Aztec at Chaco are arranged in some sort of village fashion making a small labyrinth.
+The ruins of the Aztecs at Chaco are arranged in some sort of village fashion making a small labyrinth.
 The massive buildings in the ruin serve the world as evidence of the ancestral Pueblo peoples’ organizational and engineering abilities.

 You can explore the park with Junior Ranger Programs, museums, guided tours, hiking, camping, and also experience the night sky view.